Hurricane Edna: Atlantic Canada

 While rapidly losing characteristics of a tropical cyclone, Edna traversed central New Brunswick.
-In contrast with the smaller, more compact Hurricane Juan, which struck Atlantic Canada in 2003, Edna was a much larger storm with strong winds extending hundreds of miles from the center.
+In contrast with the smaller, more compact Hurricane Juan, which struck Atlantic Canada in 2003, Edna was a much larger storm with strong winds extending hundreds of kilometers from the center.
 The tightest pressure gradient was focused on the east side of the storm, over mainland Nova Scotia.
 Edna brought down approximately 700 million board feet of timber, and although the amount of trees the storm destroyed was comparable to that of Juan, its effects were more widespread and not as locally severe.
 Sustained winds reached 160 km/h at Yarmouth and 95 km/h at Halifax.
 The intense winds downed power and telephone lines and destroyed many barns; one such structural collapse killed a man, and livestock were lost throughout the region.
 Other damage to property included several fallen chimneys, a toppled church steeple in Pictou, and roof failures.
 In Kentville, an apartment building undergoing construction was destroyed.
 Approximately $3 million CAD in apple crops were decimated, while in Yarmouth, both live lobsters and lobster pots were lost.
 Debris blocked streets across the province, and at least 800 m of road was washed out.
 Damage in Nova Scotia totaled $6 million CAD: in the aftermath, Yarmouth and Kentville declared states of emergency.

 In New Brunswick, the storm dropped 130 mm of rain and produced winds of 120 km/h.
 Wind damage was less significant than in Nova Scotia, although still evident in structures and utility lines.
 A theatre in McAdam was destroyed, and several people were injured across the area.
 The storm flooded streets in St. Stephen.
 About 400 salmon, valued at $10,000 CAD, were lost in Dalhousie.
 Total damage in the province is estimated at $1.78 million CAD.
 Elsewhere, power outages were reported in Montreal.